Vaibhav-03/Trust_Worthy_AI/react-agent-security/src/phase3/README.md

 ## 1. Overview

 Phase 3 transitions from vulnerability assessment to mitigation.
-The experiment evaluates seven defense configurations (including a baseline and a combined stack) against the same 180-trial adversarial matrix used in Phase 2.
-This phase also introduces a "clean baseline" suite to calculate the **False-Positive Rate (FPR)**, ensuring that defenses do not break legitimate agent functionality.
+The experiment evaluates seven defense configurations (including a baseline and a combined stack) against the same 180-trial adversarial matrix used in Phase 2 plus a clean baseline of 15 trials per defense to measure the False-Positive Rate (FPR).

 ---